Annual Technical Report 2004 on Industrial Design Information Activities submitted by Norway (SCIT/ATR/ID/2004/NO)

 Use of a standard form (paper or electronic) is not an absolute requirement for being accorded a filing date, or in order to meet a time limit.
 This applies to any type of application.
 Neither is a standard form required when making any other kind of communication.

 Numbers of national applications filed in 2003: 714

-The trend the last few years shows an even and modest decrease in design applications:
+The trend the last few years shows an even and modest decrease in design application.

 II.
 Matters concerning the generation, reproduction, and distribution of industrial design documents and of secondary sources of industrial design information, i.e., official gazettes

-The design application journal and design register are done manually for design applications filed before March 31st 2003.
-For design applications filed after that date, the register and handling of documents and procedure of the applications are done electronically.
+The design application journal and design register are manual for design applications filed before March 31st 2003.
+Design applications filed after that date are handled and registered electronically.

-The NPO publishes a design gazette every fortnight, Norsk designtidende (The Norwegian Industrial Design Gazette).
+The Gazette is available free of charge on the NPO web site on the day of publication.
 The Gazette contains bibliographic data and images of the registered designs.
-It also contains announcements in respect of designs extended for a new period of protection and other proceedings under the Designs Act.
+It also contains announcements with regards to the extension of the protection period of a design, as well as other proceedings under the Designs Act.

 The bibliographic data of the Gazette is entered in a Microsoft Word file.
-The file is then imported into Adobe Page Maker, where it is merged with the design reproductions, which are being scanned.
+The file is then imported into Adobe Page Maker, where it is merged with a scanned reproduction of the design.
 The pdf-file is published on the Internet.
-From January 1, 2002, the Design Gazette is available in electronic format only from the NPO’s web site www.patentstyret.no .
-We have no longer a subscription service and we do not send paper copies of the Gazette to patent offices, libraries or others.
+From January 1, 2002, the Design Gazette is available in electronic format only from the NPO’s web site www.patentstyret.no.
+We no longer offer a subscription service, and we do not send paper copies of the Gazette to patent offices, libraries etc.

 III.
 Matters concerning classifying, reclassifying and indexing of industrial design information according to the classification systems applied

 Norway is a member of the Locarno Classification Agreement, and the search files are